Church without Walls is a Christian community that meets in Broughton & Brooklands in Milton Keynes.

 As the name says.….it has no walls, and no regular building or meeting place.

-Sometimes on a Sunday morning we’re in the function room at ‘The Broughton’ (Hungry Horse pub) for a relaxed family friendly get-together (Cafe Church) at other times on a Sunday morning we meet for breakfast, a reflection and walk out and about at Forest Church.
+Sometimes on a Sunday morning we’re in the hall of Broughton Fields School for a relaxed family friendly get-together (Cafe Church) at other times on a Sunday morning we meet for breakfast, a reflection and walk out and about at Forest Church.

-Sometimes we meet on a Sunday afternoon at Broughton Fields School for a relaxed meal together (Dinner Church).
+Sometimes we meet on a Sunday lunchtime at Broughton Fields School for a relaxed meal together Dinner Church).

-For a more reflective time we gather monthly at Broughton Pavilion for (Quiet Church)
+For a more reflective time we gather monthly at St Michael's Priory for (Quiet Church)

-Sometimes we meet in the beautiful medieval Church in Broughton village (St Lawrence) for worship that connects with both our past and our present, for an occasional Sunday gathering or our midweek twice monthly communion service (Breaking Bread).
+Sometimes we meet in the beautiful medieval Church in Broughton village (St Lawrence) for worship that connects with both our past and our present, for an occasional Sunday gathering.

 In the future we may meet in the school, the park, who knows…..